dvargas2013/MainPythons/README.md

 **totient** - Evaluates Euler's totient function as best I know
 **BaseChanger** - used to convert integers to a list representation of a base
 **RangedNumber** - imagine if ordered pairs could be operated on mathematically
+**PrimalNatural** - intended for Numbers between 1 and infinity. optimized for multiplication and divisor checking
 **convergentSqrt** - yield numerator and denominator of closer approximations to the sqrt
 **radToFrac** - converts the sqrt into a continued fraction
 **convergentsE** - yield numerator and denominator of closer approximations to the number e